freecooperunion/disorientation/_background/an-appeal-to-the-cooper-community-by-sam-rosner.md

 What will this school be like once we have a paying class?
 We will no longer be the Free School.
 There's the New School down the street, but somehow the Free School has a better ring.
 Now we will be the "School That Was Once Free".
 The melodrama of our situation will resound in the nomenclature.

 So come next year, assuming that indeed, we are charging tuition, Cooper will be caught in a divide.
 It will be both the Free School, and The School That Was Once Free.
 Two schools.

-Can a school divided stand?
+<strong class="pull">Can a school divided stand?</strong>

 But you go to the Free School, so it's all cool.
 Those kids who go to the School that was Once Free won't be here till next year and that's practically a lifetime away.